-- 100% of ballast tanks were assessed via sampling or administrative review - Total tanks capable of carrying ballast water 7754

-• Total tanks physically sampled - 7347 (94.8%)

-• Total tanks evaluated by administrative review - 407\ (5.2%)
+- 100% of ballast tanks were assessed via sampling or administrative review - Total tanks capable of carrying ballast water 7203 - Total tanks physically sampled 7098 (98.5%) Total tanks evaluated by administrative review 105 (1.5%)

-\Administrative review means an evaluation of a tank where sampling could not be performed due to physical constraints onboard the vessel or the tank was not being utilized as a ballast tank at the time of the review.
-This review is completed by examination of vessel documents and interviews with vessel officers.
+Administrative review means an evaluation of a tank where sampling could not be performed or the tank was not being utilized as a ballast tank at the time of the review.
+This review includes an examination of vessel documents and interviews with vessel officers.